tdwg/vocab/documentation-specification.md

 **2.2.1 Standards landing page**

-Each TDWG standard will be identified by an HTTP IRI (formerly known as the “permanent URL” of the standard) that represents the standard as an abstract entity.
+Each TDWG standard will be identified by an HTTP IRI (formerly known as the "permanent URL" of the standard) that represents the standard as an abstract entity.
 When the standard's IRI is dereferenced by a client requesting content-type text/html (e.g. a Web browser), that IRI should redirect to a human-readable landing webpage that describes the status of the standard, contains an abstract of the standard, and which contains hyperlinks to the various components that comprise the standard.
 When the standard's IRI is dereferenced by a client requesting RDF, the client should be redirected to a document that contains machine-readable RDF metadata about the standard.
-That document should link the standard to its components using the property dcterms:hasPart as shown in Section 3.2.
+That document should link the standard to its components using the property dcterms:hasPart (Fig. 2) as described in Section 3.2.

 **2.2.2 Descriptive documents**

 Each TDWG standard will have at least one human-readable document that describes the purpose of the standard and which contains information about how the standard is to be used.
-This document should follow the formatting guidelines of Section 2.
+This document should follow the formatting guidelines of Section 3.
 When the IRI of the descriptive document is dereferenced by machine clients, the client should retrieve an RDF description of the document's metadata.

 ![](graphics/vocabulary-documents.png)
+Fig. 3.
+Relationship of a vocabulary to its component term list documents.

 **2.2.3 Vocabulary documents**

 TDWG vocabularies will be associated with an HTTP IRI that represents the vocabulary itself.
 The vocabulary is distinct from the standard, since the vocabulary is just one part of the standard.
 For this reason, the vocabulary IRI will not be the same as the IRI that identifies the standard.
-When the vocabulary IRI is dereferenced by a client requesting content-type text/html, the client should obtain a web page that links to term list documents.
+When the vocabulary IRI is dereferenced by a client requesting content-type text/html, the client should obtain a web page that links to term list documents (Fig. 3).
 Each term list document corresponds to a namespace that contains a set of terms.
 There will be at least one document that lists and describes terms defined in a namespace controlled by TDWG.
 The human-readable representation of this document will contain the normative definition of each term.
 The machine-readable representation of this document will contain the minimal RDF metadata described in section 3.3.
 There may also be documents that list terms in namespaces outside of the standard or terms that are not defined by TDWG.
 Human-readable representations of these documents will contain links to the websites that define those terms.
 Machine-readable representations of these documents will use the property dcterms:hasPart link to the machine-readable definitions of the external terms if those definitions exist.

 ![](graphics/version-model.png)
+Fig. 4.
+Relationship of a resource to its versions over time.

 **2.3 Versioning model**